CosmWasm/cw-template/README.md

 ## Creating a new repo from template

-Assuming you have a recent version of rust and cargo (v1.55.0+) installed (via [rustup](https://rustup.rs/)), then the following should get you a new repo to start a contract:
+Assuming you have a recent version of rust and cargo (v1.58.1+) installed (via [rustup](https://rustup.rs/)), then the following should get you a new repo to start a contract:

-(Note that recent cargo-generate requires Rust 1.55 features or produces a compile error)

 Install [cargo-generate](https://github.com/ashleygwilliams/cargo-generate) and cargo-run-script.
 Unless you did that before, run this line now: